 Should I set up as a Limited Company to work as a GP Locum?

-In this article, we tell you the facts about registering as a limited company and the advantages whilst working as a GP locum.
+In this article, learn about registering as a limited company and the advantages whilst working as a GP locum.

 What is a limited company?